No complete lockdown in Kerala as of now, says CM Pinarayi Vijayan

 "There were two opinions on a lockdown.
 Some experts op complete shut down, while others wanted the existing restrictions to be strengthened.
 I put forward the same at the all-party-meeting and the representatives were not in favour of the complete lockdown.
 They said that the current restrictions should be strengthened," Vijayan said.

-The general opinion was that surveillancein the clusters should be strengthened, he said, adding that there would be no lockdown at least this week as the number of cases on Friday have gone down compared to the past two days.
+The general opinion was that surveillance in the clusters should be strengthened, he said, adding that there would be no lockdown at least this week as the number of cases on Friday have gone down compared to the past two days.
 "When a situation arises, a decision on total lockdown will be taken," he added.

 Ramees is Kerala Gold Smuggling case mastermind, modus operandi to fund terror says NIA